fsb-edu/DataVisualizationBook/README.md

 ### Build the book
 5. Run the command: `jupyter-book build firstbook`.
 A `_build` folder will be created inside the *firstbook* folder.
-6. Open *index.html* inside *_build* file to see the JupyterBook in the browser of your choice.
+6. Open *index.html* inside *_build* folder to see the JupyterBook in the browser of your choice.